thomasloupe/Slackord/README.md

 1. Run Slackord.
 1. Click `Set Bot Token` and paste the copied token into the popup text field.
 Slackord will remember your token if you close it.
 1. Click `Connect` to connect the bot to your server.
-1. Click `Import JSON` and select the Slack JSON chat history root folder.
+1. Click `Import Server` and select the Slack JSON chat history root folder, or `Import Channel` and select the channel folder.
-1. Once parsing has completed, visit any Discord channel you wish and type `/slackord` (case insensitive).
+1. Once parsing has completed, visit any Discord channel you wish and type `/slackord`.
 Messages will begin posting and the progress bar will update as messages are sent.

 # Important: Please Read!
 1. If you need help, please feel free to join the Discord community listed at the top of this page, or open a new issue if it doesn't already exist.
-1. If you have a very large Slack server to import, it's much better to parse a couple channels at a time rather than of all of them at once.
-"Large servers" would be Slack imports that have more than 400+ JSON files to parse in total across all channels.
+1. If you have a very large Slack server to import, it's much better to import a single channel, rather than the entire server.
+"Large servers" by Slackord's definition would be Slack imports that have more than 400+ JSON files to parse in total, either by single channel or across the entire server.
 1. Slackord is free, and it will always be free.
 However, if you found Slackord worth donating something, you can donate from within Slackord by clicking Donate inside Slackord, or you can sponsor Slackord at the top of this repository by clicking the heart (sponsor) button.
 You can also [click here](https://paypal.me/thomasloupe) (PayPal) to donate directly to me.